How to Secure Distributed Filters Under Sensor Attacks

-\subsection{Attack model}
+\subsection{Attack Model}

-To deteriorate estimation performance of filtering algorithms, a malicious attacker aims to compromise the observation data of some targeted sensors.
-However, due to resource limitation, the attacker can only attack a subset of all sensors at each time.
+{To deteriorate estimation performance, a malicious attacker can compromise the observations of some targeted sensors by FDI attacks.} However, due to resource limitation, the attacker can only attack a subset of all sensors at each time.
 Let $\mathcal{A}(t)$ and $\mathcal{A}^c(t)$ be the set of attacked sensors and the set of attack-free sensors at time $t$, respectively.
-Thus, $|\mathcal{A}(t)|+|\mathcal{A}^c(t)|=N.$ We require the following assumption on the attack model. \begin{assumption} The attacker can implement the following attacks to system \eqref{eq_system}: for $t=1,2,\dots,$
+It holds that $|\mathcal{A}(t)|+|\mathcal{A}^c(t)|=N.$ We require the following assumption on the attack model. \begin{assumption} The attacker can implement the following {FDI} attacks to system \eqref{eq_system}: for $t=1,2,\dots,$